What Kind of Wood Is Best for Knife Handles

 Wood type: Crosscut Zebrawood

-For hunting knives, we look for good quality wood that will last over a long period.
-Besides the blade, we also need a comfortable handle to use in wildlife.
-In a hunting knife, we need a tough handle and in order to get that; we need a good pair of wood scales.
+For hunting knives, we look for good-quality wood that will last long.
+Besides the blade, we also need a comfortable handle for wildlife.
+In a hunting knife, we need a rigid handle; to get that, we need a good pair of wood scales.

-The Bookmatched Handle Blank Exotic Knife Scales Wood is a good choice for a hunting knife handle.
-Because this wood has low moisture, low humidity, and a tough texture.
+The Bookmatched Handle Blank Exotic Knife Scales Wood is a good choice for a hunting knife handle because it is low moisture, low humidity, and has a tough texture.

 The pattern on this wood makes the kitchen knife handles look profound for hunting.
-Because of the high humidity of the wood, it will remain its look and quality even after getting drenched in water.
+Because of the wood’s high humidity, it will retain its look and quality even after being drenched in water.

 4. Buddha4all Resin Knife Scales Streaked Pair Handles